Connect with a certified trainer for free

 Recovery

 You can return to play upon instruction from your doctor.
-Permission to return to full activities is typically granted once you have regained full range of motion of the elbow with no pain and no weakness in the hand.
+Permission to return to full activities is typically granted once you have regained the full range of motion of the elbow with no pain and no weakness in the hand.
 It may take up to one year for your sensation to fully return.